KTBN (shortwave): History

-KUSW, which was also branded "The Superpower", officially launched on December 26, 1987 during the peak years of the American commercial shortwave broadcasting boom triggered by the founding of WRNO Worldwide.
+KUSW, which was also branded "The Superpower", officially launched on December 26, 1987, during the peak years of the American commercial shortwave broadcasting boom triggered by the founding of WRNO Worldwide.
 Owned by Carlson Communications International, which owned a network of AM and FM stations in Utah, Nevada, and Arizona, KUSW broadcast a combination of news and rock music.
-The station also carried selected Utah Jazz games.
-The station also offered a mail-order catalog of products made in the Rocky Mountains.
+The station also carried selected Utah Jazz games and offered a mail-order catalog of products made in the Rocky Mountains.
 The station's "theme song", used as an interval signal for sign-ons, sign-offs, and to signal frequency changes, was "Telegraph Road" by Dire Straits.

 Carlson sold the station to the TBN ministry in 1990 for approximately $2 million.
-The station signed off under its old format on December 16 of that year, to be relaunched under the KTBN callsign two days later.
-To celebrate the format/ownership change, TBN founders Paul and Jan Crouch staged a televised demolition, whereas a false representation of KUSW's former library of rock albums was exploded in a Disco Demolition Night-esque manner.
+The station signed off under its old format on December 16 of that year, and relaunched under the KTBN call sign two days later.
+To celebrate the format and ownership change, TBN founders Paul and Jan Crouch staged a televised demolition, in which a false representation of KUSW's former library of rock albums was exploded in a Disco Demolition Night-esque manner.

-As early as June 2004, KTBN broadcast warnings that it would leave the air due to "lack of [listener] response".
+As early as June 2004, KTBN broadcast warnings that it would leave the air due to a "lack of [listener] response".
 Although the station continued for several years after these announcements, pages dedicated to the KTBN shortwave service were deleted from the TBN website in 2005.
 The station ceased operations on March 30, 2008.

 After its final sign-off, the station equipment, including the transmitter and antenna array, was dismantled and shipped to Anguilla in the Caribbean to be incorporated into the Caribbean Beacon radio station.